Five Common Annuity Myths Debunked

 Myth #2: Annuities Are Only Good for People Who Don’t Know How to Invest.

-Regardless of your investment prowess, you cannot outlive a life income annuity investment, unlike alternative investment options.
-This makes annuities a good choice for anyone who wants a safe, predictable, long-lasting investment.
+Regardless of your investment experience, you cannot outlive a life income annuity, unlike alternative investment options.
+This makes annuities a good choice for anyone who wants a safe, predictable, long-lasting investment, including experienced investors who want to reduce risk as they approach retirement.
 Annuities provide breathing room for those living on a fixed income with stable, supplemental payments.

 Myth #3: I Don’t Need an Annuity If I have Other Retirement Accounts.

-While investing in your Thrift Savings Plan, 401(k), or IRA is always a good idea, retirement accounts do not have the same built-in safety net that comes with a fixed annuity’s life income payout options: guaranteed streams of income that you cannot outlive.
+While investing in your Thrift Savings Plan, 401(k), or IRA is always a good idea, retirement accounts do not have the same built-in safety net that comes with a fixed annuity’s life income payout options.

-You can diversify your retirement income by drawing from dedicated retirement accountsand receiving annuity payments.
-This reduces the risk of depleting your savings and may ensure that you can maintain your desired standard of living.
+For military members, this is especially relevant.
+Even with a pension and TSP in place, an annuity can help diversify your retirement income by providing an additional guaranteed payment stream.
+This reduces the risk of depleting your savings and may ensure that you can maintain your desired standard of living throughout retirement.

 Myth #4: Annuities Are Only for Older People.

-While immediate annuities are more often used by people in retirement, deferred annuities offer maximum growth potential when you start them early.
+While immediate annuities are more often used by people in retirement, deferred annuities offer maximum growth potential when started early.
 This allows for a longer accumulation phase and more compounding of interest earnings.

-Individuals who have reach their annual retirement account contribution limits can use a deferred annuity as an additional tax-deferred option to grow their savings while avoiding market volatility.
+Military members who have reached their annual TSP and IRA contribution limits can use a deferred annuity as an additional tax-deferred option to grow their savings while avoiding market volatility.
+Starting early gives the annuity more time to compound and ultimately generate a larger income stream in retirement.

 Myth #5: I’m Guaranteed to Earn a Greater Return by Keeping My Money Invested Elsewhere.

-People don’t always think of annuities when it comes to retirement but having one in your portfolio can provide a margin of safety, provide predictable income, and enhance your standard of living during retirement.
-To speak with a Navy Mutual representative about your annuity options, call 800-628-6011 or make an appointment to learn more here.
+People don’t always think of annuities when it comes to retirement planning, but having one in your portfolio can provide a margin of safety, predictable income, and an enhanced standard of living during retirement.
+As with any financial product, shop around and compare rates and terms from multiple providers before committing.
+Consider consulting with a fee-only financial planner familiar with military benefits to determine whether an annuity makes sense for your specific situation.